dishmint/cpQueue/README.md

 - Paste text from a `queue`
 - Paste all text from the `queue`

 ### Implementation
 - Platform specific / Platform independent?
-- Electron/React could be used to make this cross platform
+- Electron/React for cross platform implementation